 Streaming TV is not a new concept, but its popularity is at an all-time high.
 Thanks to the wonder of on-demand viewing, fans of most TV series need not worry about catching their favorite show when it airs, or even setting up their DVR.
-To help you sort through the massive vault that is Hulu’s library — and to complement our picks for the best movies streaming on Hulu — we put together a list of the best shows on Hulu.
+To help you sort through the massive vault that is Hulu’s library, we’ve put together a list of the best shows on the streaming service.
 From comedies to animated classics, we cover it all.
-(Are you more of a Netflix person?
-No problem.
-We also rounded up the best TV shows on Netflix and the best movies on Netflix.)

 Donald Glover is a modern Renaissance man: Since launching a comedy career via skits circulated on YouTube, he has since branched into rapping, acting, and even showrunning, with the remarkable, surreal comedy-drama Atlanta.
 The show follows a dogged college dropout named Earn (Glover), who sleeps at his on/off again girlfriend’s place and struggles to provide for their child.
 When he learns that his cousin Alfred is starting to achieve success as a rapper — stage name: Paper Boi — Earn becomes his manager.
 There is not much of an overarching plot to Atlanta.
 Most episodes play out like short films, and the show experiments with a variety of stories and formats — one standout episode is presented entirely as an episode of a local interview show, complete with fake commercials.
 Daring and frequently poignant, Atlanta is one of the most exciting shows on TV today.